 Please note that if you are currently being monitored or treated for any type of health issue such as high blood pressure, kidney problems, diabetes, cancer etc I’d advise that you run any advice from this blog by your GP or health practitioner before you decide to act on it.
 Detoxing is great for your health but certain dietary aspects or techniques just might interact negatively with certain types of medication or may exasperate some ailments.

 If there’s anything here, in this blog, that you instinctively, intellectually or academically know is not going to be good for you personally – don’t do it!
-Before I offer any advice to a Nutritional Therapy client I spend 90 minutes finding out their full health history.
-When I run a detox group I take in a health questionnaire and there is the opportunity to discuss any possible problems.
+Before I offer any advice to a Health and Nutrition Client I take in a questionnaire and then spend an hour finding out their full health history.
+When I coach a detox client I take in a health questionnaire and there is the opportunity to discuss any possible problems.
 I don’t have that luxury with you.
 Listen to your instinct and/or check with your health practitioner if you aren’t sure.

-Human biology, bio-chemistry and the science behind health and detox systems are all fascinating subjects and I’d love it if you did a bit of extra research to get a really healthy respect for what your body does for you.
-But much of the text in this blog was written for a workbook, not a reference book and so I skip lots of the academic reasons why the advice can be useful and instead plough on with lots of practical ways that you can make improvements for your health right now.
+Bio-chemistry, physiology and the science behind health and detox systems are all fascinating subjects and I’d love it if you did a bit of extra research to get a really healthy respect for what your body does for you.
+But my interest is in practical application and so I skip lots of the academic reasons why the advice can be useful and instead plough on with lots of accessible ways that you can make improvements for your health right now.